Action Reconciliation Service for Peace: ARSP in western Germany

-The western German ARSP began its work in 1959 with construction projects in the Netherlands and Norway and later, with projects in other countries.
+Die Aktion Sühnezeichen began its work in 1959 with construction projects in the Netherlands and Norway and later, with projects in other countries.
 Volunteers helped build a synagoge in Villeurbanne and the Church of Reconciliation in Taizé, Saône-et-Loire, in Burgundy, France.
 They helped build a kindergarten in Skopje in the former Yugoslavia, helped install a water irrigation system on Crete, and helped create an international symbol of reconciliation from the ruins of Coventry Cathedral in England.
 Work in Israel began in 1961, after the Adolf Eichmann trial was concluded.
 From the mid-1960s, the projects slowly changed.
 There was ever less construction work, but new projects emerged for memorials, for work with the elderly, and social work.
 By the 1980s, with World War II fading into the past, there were additional projects working with minority groups.

 ASZ in eastern Germany

-After 1961, the Berlin Wall prevented the East German Action for Reconciliation (Aktion Sühnezeichen, or ASZ) from sending any more volunteers to the west.
-Because the German Democratic Republic (GDR) considered itself to be an anti-fascist state, it did not consider itself responsible for the consequences of German fascism.
+Die DDR-Regierung verhinderte von Anfang an die Aussendung ostdeutscher Freiwlliger.
+The German Democratic Republic (GDR) considered itself to be an anti-fascist state, it did not consider itself responsible for the consequences of German fascism.
 Therefore, the projects of the ASZ were initially limited to the GDR.
 In 1965 and 1966, volunteers were still able to travel with Catholic chaplains from Magdeburg to Auschwitz, Majdanek, Stutthof, Groß-Rosen and Breslau.
 By 1967 and 1968, further trips to memorial sites in Poland and Czechoslovakia were not permitted, despite invitations being sent to the state visa refusal.
 With the introduction in 1972 of visa-free travel between the GDR and Poland and Czechoslovakia, young German were able to take part in summer camps in Poland.
 By then, Polish and Czech young people were also embarking on missions in the GDR.
 From this time on, reconciliation groups were involved in the preservation and restoration of Jewish cemeteries in almost every region of the GDR.
 The first group to work at Buchenwald was in 1979.
 Starting in 1981, the number of summer camps expanded to include Sachsenhausen, Ravensbrück, and Nordhausen-Dora.
 From 1962 till 1992, over 12,000 volunteers took part in the summer camps from ASZ.